Digital Dental X-Rays

 The Safety of Dental X-Rays

 Patients often express concerns over the radiation emitted by dental and medical x-rays.
-At St. Anthony Village Dental Care, we use ultra low-radiation digital x-rays to protect your health.
+At St. Anthony Village Dentistry, we use ultra low-radiation digital x-rays to protect your health.
 Digital x-rays emit up to 80% less radiation than traditional x-rays.
 Dental x-rays have always been among the lowest in radiation because of the small area they cover.
 With the implementation of digital x-rays, that low amount is reduced to less than what you get from being outside in the sun!

 We only take the images necessary to diagnose any potential conditions.
 For most people, that means once yearly x-rays unless a problem arises.
 Dental x-rays are still the best and most inexpensive way to diagnose any oral health risks.